- Table of Contents

 Update 8/10/2017: Converted to Test Bench 1.1.
 Learn more about our new versioned test bench system here.

 The Sony MDR-XB950B1 have a premium feel to them but look a bit awkward once on your head.
-They're well-built headphones with ample padding and a sturdy metal and plastic frame reinforcing the headband.
+This is the non-noise cancelling variant of the MDR-XB950N1.
+These headphones are well-built headphones with ample padding and a sturdy metal and plastic frame reinforcing the headband.
 This gives them a high-end appeal and somewhat comfortable fit but the size of the ear cups opening makes them sit awkwardly on the tips of your ears, which can get fatiguing after a while.
 They're also a bit bulky and the protruding ear cups sway a lot under physical activity, so even with their wireless design, they're not the best headphones for sports use.

 The Sony XB950B1 have a premium look and feel but are not as sleek as some of the other Sony models.
 The circular ear cups are well padded, and the headband design is a mix of the old Sony MDR-ZX770BN and the newer MDR-1000X.
 They expose the metal frame with padding on the underside of the headband, which looks somewhat stylish.
 They also come in 3 color variations to better suit your taste, but, unfortunately, the relatively dense ear cups stick out once on your head and look a little awkward.